foundry-vtt-community/wiki.js/community/Community-Adventures.md

 # Foundry VTT Adventures for DnD 5E

-Foundry adventures that work within Dungeons and Dragons 5th Edition are noted here.
+Foundry VTT adventures that work within Dungeons and Dragons 5th Edition are noted here.

 ## A World Far Far Away